JetBrains/Qodana/topics/cloud-Introduction.md

 I need to document all workflows based on the use-cases.

 Projects should be separated by projects.
 Group of projects can be used as well.
 Projects or teams should be hierarchical.
-Not teams not projects
+Neither teams, nor projects

 Reports are sent based on a token.